-In addition, for equipment whose noise emissions vary with temperature, the room temperature during the measurement shall be 23 °C \pm 2 °C.
+For equipment whose noise emissions vary with ambient temperature in a prescribed manner (e.g., by varying the speeds of air moving devices), the room temperature during the measurement shall be 23 °C \pm 2 °C.

 For equipment whose noise emissions vary with altitude in a prescribed manner (e.g., by varying the speeds of air moving devices), the altitude of the test room shall either be less than or equal to 500 m or the equipment shall be tested under conditions simulating its operation at an altitude less than or equal to 500 m.